203-Systems/Matrix/README.md

 Current planned MSRP is 99$/99€

 ## When will it be commercially available?
-ETA July 2020.
-Pre production will begin in April 2020.
+ETA 2021.
+Pre production will begin in Oct 2020.

 ## Open Source Hardware Design Files
 [Matrix-Hardware](https://github.com/203Electronics/Matrix-Hardware)